plone/volto/docs/source/blocks/block-style-wrapper.md

 ```

 The custom CSS property definition will only apply within the div that it's defined.
-Then the CSS where it's used will apply that custom CSS property value for only that div.
+As you can see, the custom CSS property applies only within the `div` in which it is defined.

 If you want to use it in your custom components, you need to apply it in the root of your block's view component as follows: